robotology/yarp-device-vicon-bridge/README.md

 ## How to run the `yarp-vicon-bridge`

+:warning: Vicon Nexus software must be up and running for being able to use the `yarp-vicon-bridge`.

 ### Using the Vicon setup

-- Run a `yarpserver` in a terminal
+- Run a `yarpserver` in a terminal.
 - Open a second terminal and start a `transformServer` device:
   ```bash
   yarpdev --device transformServer --ROS::enable_ros_publisher 0 --ROS::enable_ros_subscriber 0